alsash110/comm-2216-obs/docs/scenessources.md

 ---
-As you add each source, you’ll see them appear in the preview menu in the OBS window.
-By clicking each source in the preview window, you can resize them to your liking.
+As you add each source, you’ll see them appear in the sources box.
+You'll see video sources appear in the OBS preview menu.
+By clicking on these sources, a red border will appear around it which allows you to resize each video source to your liking.

 Now you're ready to start recording or streaming!
 But let’s say you’re a high functioning individual who wants to stream yourself both gaming and simultaneously working on an english essay.